HERO Scottish Malts Classic Regularity Event is the premier classic car event in Scotland.

 Your departure on Friday takes in a little bit of Macbeth country to the east of Inverness, following the river Findhorn south as you head for a test at a whisky distillery that’s turned production to gin.
 There may still be some snow on the peaks as the route takes you through bleak heather moors “o’er the top” to The Scottish holiday home to the Royal Family, Balmoral Castle.
 Here the cars will line up right in front of the castle for that unforgettable picture and then it’s onwards via Royal Deeside towards Perth as the distilleries & regularities aren’t finished yet!
 The finish line at Gleneagles and a glass of celebratory bubbly awaits…

-Scottish Malts 2018 - Entries by vehicle age
+Scottish Malts 2018 - Entries in age order

 wdt_ID Driver Navigator Vehicle CC Year 1